-Have been doing really well the last couple of months, tumor markers dropping and aside from the usual effects of chemo been able to keep up my routine.
+Have been doing really well the last couple of months, tumor markers dropping, and aside from the usual effects of chemo been able to keep up my routine.
 So I’m a happy camper.
 That’s the good times.

-I guess the best medicine for these uneasy times is to eat right, excercise, keep busy doing things you enjoy, keep your emotional support group close and learn what you can about what you are confronting in order to be an active participant in your future.
+I guess the best medicine for these uneasy times is to eat right, exercise, keep busy doing things you enjoy, keep your emotional support group close and learn what you can about what you are confronting in order to be an active participant in your future.